-The 1500 is not as widely sold as the 2000, but it boasts the same features.
 The main difference is the brush head supplied and possibly the colour of the grip on the handle.

 Do be aware that there is also a Pro 1500 sold in other parts of the world, notably the USA.
 Although similar there are subtle differences such as the charging stand supplied.

 Design, usability, clean & general use

 Make no mistakes, the Pro 1500 has been designed to give you what you need at a relatively affordable price, but be one step up from the entry level models.

 I would go as far to say it is pretty much perfect.

 It comes in a fairly slim box, that calls out some of the key features.
 It is very on brand for Oral-B.

 The one extra you get in the box, a travel case is a welcomed extra I will touch upon more shortly.